hongping-zh/circular-bias-detection/web-app/QUICK_START.md

-# 🚀 Quick Start Guide | 快速入门指南
+# 🚀 Sleuth - Quick Start Guide

+**AI Evaluation Bias Hunter**

-## English | 英文
+## English

-### What is this? | 这是什么？
+### What is Sleuth?
 A free web tool to detect circular reasoning bias in AI algorithm evaluation.
+Your AI detective for spotting manipulated benchmarks.

 ### How to use? | 如何使用？
 1. **Visit:** https://hongping-zh.github.io/circular-bias-detection/